montas1r/studio/README_v0.0.5.md

-# SynapseSpark - Mind Mapping Application - Version 0.0.5
+# SnapGraph - Mind Mapping Application - Version 0.0.5

 ## Overview

-SynapseSpark (v0.0.5) is a web application designed to help users create, organize, and visualize ideas through interactive mind maps.
+SnapGraph (v0.0.5) is a web application designed to help users create, organize, and visualize ideas through interactive mind maps.
 It features a fixed-size viewport with a larger, navigable logical canvas for node placement and editing.

 ## Key Features